ID Spokane WA Zone Forecast

 Gifford, Clarkston, and Pomeroy

-of rain showers in the afternoon.
-Highs in the lower 80s to lower
+chance of rain showers in the afternoon.
+Highs in the lower 80s

-90s.
-Breezy.
-Southeast wind 5 to 15 mph with gusts up to 25 mph
+to lower 90s.
+South wind 5 to 15 mph.
+Gusts up to 40 mph in the

-shifting to the southwest with gusts up to 40 mph in the

 afternoon.
 Chance of precipitation 20 percent.